Differences Between XIRR and CAGR: Meaning, Formula and Examples

 ---|---|---|

-CAGR stands for Compound Annual Growth Rate and is a measure of the average annual growth rate of an investment over a specific period of time, assuming that the investment has grown at a steady rate each year.
+CAGR (Compound Annual Growth Rate) measures the average annual growth of an investment over a specific period, assuming steady growth each year.

-On the other hand, the meaning of XIRR in SIP stands for Extended Internal Rate of Return and is a financial tool used to calculate the internal rate of return (IRR) of a series of cash flows that occur at irregular intervals.
-It takes into account the time value of money and provides a more accurate measure of return on investment, especially for investments with irregular cash flows.
+On the other hand, XIRR (Extended Internal Rate of Return) calculates the return on a series of cash flows occurring at irregular intervals, considering the time value of money.
+It provides a more accurate return measurement for investments with uneven cash flows

-XIRR vs CAGR: What’s the Difference Between their Calculation?
+XIRR vs CAGR: What’s the Difference Between Their Calculation?n their Calculation?

 Examples of CAGR and XIRR

-To calculate the CAGR of this investment, we can use the formula:
+To calculate the CAGR, we use the formula:

 CAGR = (Ending Value / Beginning Value)^(1/n) – 1

-where n is the number of years.
-Plugging in the numbers, we get:
+Where n is the number of years.
+Plugging in the values:

-Now, let’s calculate the XIRR for this investment.
-We need to create a cash flow table that includes the initial investment of Rs.
-10,000 and the annual dividends of Rs.
-500 that were reinvested in the fund.
-The cash flow table would look like this:
+Now, to calculate the XIRR, we need a table of cash flows, including the initial investment and the reinvested dividends.
+The cash flow table looks like this:

 Date | Cash Flow |

-So, in this example, we see that the CAGR and XIRR are both measures of returns, but they take into account different factors.
-The CAGR only considers the beginning and ending values of the investment, while the XIRR takes into account the timing and amount of all cash flows.
+In this example, CAGR only looks at the starting and ending values of the investment, while XIRR considers the timing and amount of each cash flow.

 Limitations of CAGR

-The compound growth rate is a valuable tool for assessing investment performance, yet it has limitations.
-These include:
+CAGR is useful for assessing investment performance, but it has some limitations.

 Limitations of XIRR